The Making of Harry Potter tour in London – Potterverse comes alive!

 Dreams do come true!
 I have been a fan of the Harry Potter Universe since I was introduced to the 4th book “Harry Potter and the Goblet of Fire” way back in early 2003 in Stylus; and then started reading all the old books to get up to speed before the next book released in June 2003!
 I was such an addict to the Harry Potter series that I actually came to my office during a weekend to read the pirated PDF version of “Harry Potter and the Order of Phoenix” as I didn’t have access to any other computer then!
 I was elated when I won the last book “Harry Potter and the Deathly Hallows” in 2007 in Accenture and I again finished the humongous book in just a weekend!
-So imagine how I would have felt when I reached “The Making of Harry Potter” Warner Bros Studio Tour in London in late March 2014!!
+So imagine how I would have felt when I reached “The Making of Harry Potter” Warner Bros Studio Tour in London finally!!

-As part of the “Food is Great Britain” long haul food bloggers trip, I landed in London on the 21st of March 2014 and after checking in at the stunningly located Cheval Three Quays right next to the Tower Bridge, started on the trip of a lifetime to one of the most popular new tourist attractions in London – Warner Bros.
+As part of the “Food is Great Britain” long haul food bloggers trip, I landed in London and after checking in at the stunningly located Cheval Three Quays right next to the Tower Bridge, started on the trip of a lifetime to one of the most popular new tourist attractions in London – Warner Bros.
 Studio Tour of “The Making of Harry Potter”.
 Golden Tours, one of the leading tour operators in UK, runs regular trips all over Britain not just for the WB Studio Tour.
 The hangars which used to produce fighter planes in World War II in 2000 became home to sets where the highest-grossing film series ever was shot!

 As soon as we entered into “Warner Bros.
 Studio Tour London – The Making of Harry Potter”, we saw one of the most unforgettable locations in the Harry Potter film series – The Great Hall!
 How many of us have not wanted to be sitting in this great hall with Harry, Hermoine and Ron being a part of Gryffindor!
 It was wonderful to see the original customes used by the actors kept next to the tables and all the 4 houses of Hogwarts represented in the small hall which appeared to be a Great Hall in the movies!
 The table has some of the graffiti by the cast too as they thought of it as their own school!